vaibhav1284/CarND-Advanced-Lane-Lines/README.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+The source is present in a newly created file named "Advanced_LaneFindingPipeline.ipynb".
+The files contains the aforementioned steps and explains various building blocks,analysis,experiements done to achive project goals.
+The test images present in "test_images" were used to check analyse and check intermediate results to fine tune the results.
+All the intermediate results, the final outputs for all test images and project video are present in the "output_images" folder.

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.
 If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.